ayebear/picoes/README.md

 })
 ```

 You can also register components from objects, but then you cannot use the shorthand set() syntax.
+Internally, this data is stored as a JSON string, so keep that in mind when storing complex types.

 ```javascript
 world.component('position', {